Restaurants Near Rittenhouse Square for a Great Meal

 The French-inspired menu at a.kitchen+bar has drawn rave reviews for years.
 Both its cuisine and beverages are widely acknowledged as some of the best in the country, with its wine program drawing recent recognition from the James Beard Awards.

 The contemporary restaurant located in AKA Rittenhouse Square features innovative small plates like octopus Lyonnaise with Calabrian chili and beef tartare with a cheddar and jalapeno croquette.
 The menu changes seasonally.
+At the bar, everyone is treated like a regular.

 El Merkury